Pesticides and Proposition 65

 How do pesticides get listed?

-Chemicals - including pesticides - may be put on the Proposition 65 list in any one of three ways:
+Chemicals - including pesticides - may be put on the Proposition 65 list in any one of four ways:

 When does a warning need to be given?

-In what form must Proposition 65 warnings be given?
+In what form must Proposition 65 warnings be given to workers?

-For pesticide workplace settings, meeting the requirements of DPR’s hazard communication regulations governing pesticide and worker safety requirements also meets the warning requirements of Proposition 65 regarding warnings for employees.
-Proposition 65 regulations also allow warnings to be provided in the same manner as they are provided under the federal Hazard Communication Program regulations for workplace exposures.
+For pesticide exposure in a workplace setting, a business that meets the requirements of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Department of Pesticide Regulation's (DPR) hazard communication regulations governing pesticide and worker safety requirements also meets Proposition 65 warning requirement for employees.
+Proposition 65 regulations also allow warnings to be provided in the same manner as they are provided under the federal Occupational Safety and Health Administration's Hazard Communication Standard (HazCom) regulations for workplace exposures.

-The State hazard communication program requires that, whenever employees are working in treated fields or handling pesticides, the employer must display Pesticide Safety Information Series (PSIS) leaflet A-9 ("Pesticide Safety Rules for Farmworkers "), PSIS A-8 ("Safety Rules for Pesticide Handlers on Farms), or PSIS N-8 ("Safety Rules for Pesticide Handlers in Non-Agricultural Settings ") at the work site or at a central location where workers gather.
-The leaflets (available online in English at www.cdpr.ca.gov/docs/whs/psisenglish.htm and Spanish at www.cdpr.ca.gov/docs/whs/psisspanish.htm, and Punjabi at www.cdpr.ca.gov/docs/whs/psispunjabi.htm) specifically discuss Proposition 65.
-It must be read upon request to any employee.
-In addition, application-specific information identifying the pesticide, location of the treated area, restricted entry interval, and crop or site treated must be displayed at a central location within 24 hours of the application and remain for 30 days or until field workers are no longer present, whichever occurs earlier.
-PSIS leaflets and application-specific information provide a warning comparable to those provided for other occupational exposures under the Hazard Communication Standard and may be superior to the "generic" safe harbor warning signs authorized by Proposition 65 regulations.
+The hazard communication regulations for pesticide handlers and fieldworkers (Title 3, California Code of Regulations sections 6723 and 6761) require that, whenever employees are working in treated fields or handling pesticides, the employer must display Pesticide Safety Information Series (PSIS) leaflet A-9 ("Pesticide Safety Rules for Farmworkers"), PSIS A-8 ("Safety Rules for Pesticide Handlers on Agricultural Settings"), or PSIS N-8 ("Safety Rules for Pesticide Handlers in Non-Agricultural Settings") at the work site or at a central location where workers gather.
+Additionally, A-9 and A-8 must be displayed at all permanent decontamination facilities and decontamination facilities serving 11 or more workers.
+The leaflets (available online in English, Spanish, and Punjabi at www.cdpr.ca.gov/docs/whs/psisenglish.htm) specifically discuss Proposition 65, which must be read upon request to any employee.
+In addition, application-specific information identifying the pesticide, location of the treated area, restricted entry interval, crop or site treated, and a copy of the Safety Data Sheet for the applied pesticide must be displayed at a central location within 24 hours of the application and remain for 30 days or until field workers are no longer present, whichever occurs earlier.
+PSIS leaflets and application-specific information provide a warning comparable to those provided for other occupational exposures under HazCom and may be more informative than the "generic" safe harbor warning signs authorized by Proposition 65 regulations.

 How is Proposition 65 enforced?

-For more information about Proposition 65, contact the OEHHA office at (916) 445-6900, www.oehha.ca.gov.
-For information about compliance with the Hazard Communication Program for work sites where pesticides are used, contact your county agricultural commissioner’s office or the Department of Pesticide Regulation at (916) 445-4300, www.cdpr.ca.gov.
+For more information about Proposition 65, visit https://oehha.ca.gov/proposition-65, or contact OEHHA at (916) 445-6900.
+Information for the public concerning many Proposition 65 listed chemicals, and products and places commonly associated with exposures to those chemicals, is available at www.P65warnings.ca.gov.
+For information about compliance with the hazard communication program for work sites where pesticides are used, contact your county agricultural commissioner's office or the Department of Pesticide Regulation at (916) 445-4300, www.cdpr.ca.gov.